OfflineIMAP/offlineimap.github.io/_doc/backups.md

 {: .warning}
 If you're already comfortable with OfflineIMAP, there is one last thing your must really understand.

-Syncing your mails with OfflineIMAP and having a local copy is not enough.
+Syncing your mail with OfflineIMAP and having a local copy is not enough.
 The reason is that you'll have to start a sync each time you want to update the backups.
-The trick is that **this operation might erase EVERYTHING is synced.**
+The trick is that **this operation might erase EVERYTHING that has already been synced.**

 *For example, if the IMAP server respond that your mailbox is empty, OfflineIMAP will have no clue to know if it's right or wrong.
 It will propagate the changes to your local copy so that you get an empty Maildir.
 What you thought was a "backup" has vanished, you're stuck.*